locessentials/eng401-business-english-us/unit4/week12/professional-development-assignment.md

 ### Step 1: Select your professional development topic

 Working individually or in teams, decide what leadership topic you'd like to address, who your training audience will be, and what specific skills or concepts you want them to walk away from your training session with.
-For instance, the previous page presents an example of a [professional development training exercise](professional-development-example.md) geared to new managers who need to learn how to run good 1:1 meetings with their direct reports, along with managing the team's ongoing professional development.
+For instance, the previous page presents an example of a [professional development training exercise](professional-development-example.md) geared to new managers who need to learn how to run good 1:1 meetings with their direct reports and how to manage the team's ongoing professional development.

 Some topics that you could explore in your session include: